pbaginski86/Evalutating-DRL-Algos-for-Unity-Reacher-Environment/README.md

-# Deep-Deterministic-Policy-Gradient
+# Soft Actor Critic application for the Reacher environment of the Unity DRL library
-A continuous control implementation using a deep deterministic policy gradient algorithm
+A continuous control implementation using a SAC algorithm